 7.6.5.2 Critical Load/Critical Care

-(1) In the interest of public safety, DNP requests for Customers that have been identified by the TDSP as critical care or critical Load will be either rejected with an A13 code with remarks that will reflect life support/critical care or Completed Unexecutable by TDSPs with the appropriate TX SET reason code.
+(1) In the interest of public safety, DNP requests for Customers that have been identified by the TDSP as critical care or critical load will be either rejected with the appropriate TX SET reason code or Completed Unexecutable by TDSPs with the appropriate TX SET reason code.

-(2) CRs requesting DNP for critical Load or care Customers must contact the TDSP to arrange and coordinate special instructions to provide notice as required by PUCT rules and TDSP tariffs, providing the Customer the opportunity to ameliorate the condition.
-To complete DNP requests for critical care Premises, CRs will need to coordinate with their REP relations managers at each TDSP, with the exception of Oncor.
-For Oncor, CRs should contact Business Support at (888) 313-6934, or contactcenter@Oncor.com.
+(2) CRs requesting DNP for critical load or critical care Customers must contact the TDSP to arrange and coordinate special instructions to provide notice as required by PUCT rules and TDSP tariffs, providing the Customer the opportunity to ameliorate the condition.
+To complete DNP requests for critical care Premises, CRs will need to coordinate with their REP relations managers at each TDSP

 7.6.5.3 Field Service Exceptions

-(1) In the event that a life threatening or hazardous situation is discovered or the FSR determines that the Premise qualifies as either a critical Load or critical care although currently not indicated as such, the DNP request will be Completed Unexecutable with the appropriate TX SET reason code.

-(2) Per subsection (d)(1), Figure: part 5.3.7.4(1)(E) of P.U.C.
-Subst.
-R. 25.214, Terms and Conditions of Retail Delivery Service Provided by Investor Owned Transmission and Distribution Utilities:

-…when such disconnection will cause a dangerous or life-threatening condition on that Retail Customer’s Premise, without prior notice of reasonable length such that Retail Customer can ameliorate the condition.
-Retail Customer is responsible for notifying its designated Competitive Retailer if disconnection to its facility will result in such a condition.

-(3) Per subsection (g)(3) of P.U.C.
+(1) Per subsection (g)(3) of P.U.C.
 Subst.
 R. 25.483, Disconnection of Service: